gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

         yield node
 ```

-We can implement a [best-first search](https://en.wikipedia.org/wiki/Best-first_search) or [beam search](https://en.wikipedia.org/wiki/Beam_search) that will prioritize more promising trajectories through the search tree. (implementation not shown here)
+> Using [best-first search](https://en.wikipedia.org/wiki/Best-first_search) or [beam search](https://en.wikipedia.org/wiki/Beam_search) are nice algorithms for prioritizing promising trajectories through the search tree. (implementation not shown here)

 ## Locality constraints

+There's one more optimization for the classical solver that I'm excited to share.
+This one is a bit tricky to explain, so I'll try my best to break it down.

-The ordering heuristics of vertex degree, color frequency, and centrality don't actually reduce the total search space.
+Let me start by pointing out that the ordering heuristics above (vertex degree, color frequency, and centrality) don't actually reduce the total search space.
 They just increase the probability that we find a solution earlier in our search.
-What can we do to actually reduce the search space? (and thus decrease our worst case search time)
+What can we do to actually reduce the search space? (and thus improve our worst-case search time)

-First, it helps to notice that a contraction is a pretty local operation.
-If you pay attention to just the edges of the graph, you'll notice that edges outside of second degree neighbors of the contracted vertex are always unaffected by the contraction.
+First, notice that a contraction is a fairly local operation.
+By that I mean that contracting a vertex doesn't affect vertices far away in the graph.
+First and second degree neighbors of a contracted vertex can have edges added, removed, merged, etc. But vertices that are three or more hops away are completely unaffected by the contraction.

+If you watch the edges crossing the dotted line in this animation, you'll see that they don't move at all.
+Vertices outside that boundary are totally "unaware" of the contraction happening inside.

 <figure id="figure5">
   <video width="300" autoplay muted loop playsinline>